Jane is a Sydney-based TV presenter, tour-leader and author.

 Letter of the Week, The Green Guide, The Age, March 2014.

-This is how author Maxine Beneba Clarke describes Jane's interviewing skills:
+Here's how author Maxine Beneba Clarke describes Jane's interviewing skills:

 There's a gentle artistry to Hutcheon's interview invisibility, far more evident in person that through the screen...the way her carefully unjudging eyes rarely leave your face...